vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

    > **Note**: Wait for the operation to complete.
 This might take about 5 minutes.

-1. Next, create two queues in this namespace named visits-requests and visits-confirmations.
+1. Next, create two queues in this namespace named `visits-requests` and `visits-confirmations`.

    ```bash
    az servicebus queue create \